Shed: Asbestos

-TPR

-Since 2013 garden sheds have been available in the UK made from TPR - a sustainable alternative to concrete.
-They are typically coated in a marine gelcoat and are far stronger and more durable than traditional sheds.
-A shed made from TPR became the first Secured by Design-approved shed in 2014.

 Culture

 In Australia and New Zealand the term shed can be used to refer to any building that is not a residence and which may be open at the ends or sides, or both.
 Australia's passion for sheds is documented in Mark Thomson's Blokes and Sheds (1998).
 Jim Hopkins' similarly titled Blokes & Sheds (1998), with photographer Julie Riley Hopkins, profiles amateur inventors from across New Zealand.
 Hopkins and Riley followed up that book with Inventions from the Shed (1999) and a 5-part film documentary series with the same name.
 Gordon Thorburn also examined the shed proclivity in his book Men and Sheds (2002), as did Gareth Jones in Shed Men (2004).

 Recently, "Men's Sheds" have become common in Australia.
 In New Zealand, the bi-monthly magazine The Shed appeals to the culture of "blokes" who do woodwork or metalwork DIY projects in their sheds.
 The Australian Men's Shed Association is one organisation that has been set up involving sheds.

 Another magazine called The Shed, a bi-monthly PDF magazine produced in the UK, but with a global audience, targets people who work (usually in creative industries) in garden offices, sheds and other shed-like atmospheres.
 In the UK, people have long enjoyed working in their potting sheds; the slang term "sheddie", refers to a person enamoured of shed-building, testifies to the place of sheds in the UK popular culture.
-A Usenet Newsgroup "uk.rec.sheds" has long championed this subculture: their lengthy FAQ is a masterly summary of the idea.
-Shedworking: A lifestyle guide for shedworkers is published at Blogger.
+The Usenet newsgroup "uk.rec.sheds" has long championed this subculture.